Old friends, exceptional scholars

 They joke that the current crop of graduate students in finance are their “grandkids.”
 And they’re not far off.
 Chunchi Wu, M&T Professor of Banking and Finance in the UB School of Management, is one of Lee’s former students from Illinois, and is also an award-winning scholar.
 Wu is able to pass on to his students the same traditions taught by Frank Jen nearly 40 years ago.

-Just a few highlights from the extraordinary academic careers of Kim, Kon, Lee and Senbet.
+A few highlights from the extraordinary academic careers of Lee, Kim, Senbet and Kon

 E. Han Kim

 - Fred M. Taylor Professor of Business Administration

 - Professor, Finance and International Business, Stephen M. Ross School of Business, University of Michigan

 - Director, Mitsui Life Financial Research Center

 - Visiting Professor of Finance, Stern School of Business, New York University

 - Principal and director of research, Smith Breeden Associates Inc.

 - Editor, Review of Quantitative Finance and Accounting (RQFA) and Review of Pacific Basin Financial Markets and Policies